primap-community/primap2/docs/source/usage/skipna.md

 ## Aggregation

-xarray provides robust functions for aggregation (`sum`).
+xarray provides robust functions for aggregation ({py:meth}`xarray.DataArray.sum`).
-PRIMAP2 adds functions skip missing data points if the information is missing at all points along certain axes, for example for a whole time series.
+PRIMAP2 adds functions which skip missing data points if the information is missing at all points along certain axes, for example for a whole time series.
 Let's first create an example with missing information: